kfrostare-Addressbook/Rookie_Address_Book/README.md

 # The Address Book
-**week 4 of learning how to code.** Building a basic address book that saves contacts in LocalStorage using Javascript.
+**Week 4 of learning how to code.** Building a basic address book that saves contacts in LocalStorage using Javascript.
 Testing functions with Cypress and launching with Netify.
 [Visit and try out the address book for yourself.](https://rookieaddressbookbykarro.netlify.com/)

 *More information below the image.*
 ![The Address Book](src/assets/css/cover01.jpg)